parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 > We propose to fix this by introducing different operators for different operations: x/y to return a reasonable approximation of the mathematical result of the division ("true division"), x//y to return the floor ("floor division").
 We call the current, mixed meaning of x/y "classic division".

-Common hacks for ceilinged division in c/c++ include:
+Common hacks for "ceilinged" division in c/c++ include:

 ```cpp
 // This overflows and is limited to positive integers.